NuevoFoundation/workshops/content/english/python-tensorflow/activity-7.md

 <iframe width="100%" height="600px" src="https://www.youtube.com/embed/pwZDPj4yIsM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Copy and Paste the following code into Google Colab:
 ```python
 # Grab an image from the test dataset.
 This shows the resolution of the image.